 We’ve ranked the Lowepro ProTactic camera bag top for a whole host of reasons, from durability and comfort to features and aesthetics.

-Tough EVA moulding and padding functions act as protective armour all around the bag and ensure your equipment is safeguarded against any potential accidents.
+Tough EVA molding and padding functions act as protective armor all around the bag and ensure your equipment is safeguarded against any potential accidents.
 There’s also a built-in all-weather cover to protect against even the most unforgiving downpour, as well as dust, snow, and sand.

 You can adapt the camera bag to suit your unique camera setup, re-positioning the flexible dividers depending on the configuration of your camera kit.
 There’s even room for a 15-inch laptop.

-There’s also a slip lock tripod cup where you can mount your tripod securely, plus a place to store your water bottle.
+There’s also a slip-lock tripod cup where you can mount your tripod securely, plus a place to store your water bottle.
 Multiple access points mean you can grab what you need quickly without losing sight of your target.
-But the real genius lies in the waist belt that converts into a utility belt—the nifty feature you didn’t realise you were missing in your life.
+But the real genius lies in the waist belt that converts into a utility belt—the nifty feature you didn’t realize you were missing in your life.